cycastic-cumberland/microjit/README.md

 All othe major components of MicroJIT are also reference counted (albeit not atomically), so no further memory management is needed.

-An `Instance` is an utility class which manage and compile your functions. `Instance` support lazy compilation, the first time it is invoked, it will forward the compilation request to the Orchestrator, which will in turn return the compiled callback, provided by AsmJit.
+An `Instance` is a utility class which manage and compile your functions. `Instance` support lazy compilation, the first time it is invoked, it will forward the compilation request to the Orchestrator, which will in turn return the compiled callback, provided by AsmJit.
 Any subsequence invocation will use the compiled callback.

 The Orchestrator actually return an `InstanceWrapper` instead of the `Instance` itself, but you could use it by dereferencing the `InstanceWrapper`.